How to get a student loan refund if you paid during pandemic

 NEW YORK -- When President Joe Biden announced a plan to forgive student loan debt, many borrowers who kept making payments during the pandemic wondered if they'd made the right choice.

-Borrowers who paid down their debt during a pandemic freeze that started in March 2020 can in fact get a refund — and then apply for forgiveness – but the process for doing that hasn’t always been clear.
+Borrowers who paid down their debt during a pandemic freeze that started in March 2020 can in fact get a refund , but the process for doing that hasn’t always been clear.

 If you think you’re eligible, here’s what you need to know:

-Note: This story was first published on September 19, 2022.
-It was updated on September 21, 2022, to correct when certain borrowers can get a refund.
-Borrowers who made payments during the pandemic and got their balances below $10,000 (or $20,000 if they received Pell grants) will get an automatic refund of the amount they paid during the pandemic, but not until after they apply to have their remaining debt forgiven.